vaibhavi-03/vaibhavi-03/README.md

 - 👋 Hi, I’m @vaibhavi-03
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning java amd dsa using c
+- 🌱 I’m currently learning python and dsa

 <!---
 vaibhavi-03/vaibhavi-03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.